lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 5, phase one

+Annoying, annoying, annoying.
+After programming around and finding wonderful solutions for integers, I ran the actual test input and everything immediately crashed and burned, as the values were slightly too large to be accommodated in an int.
+Then, after painstakingly changing everything to Long, the application crashed due to memory issues.
+Who would have suspected that writing multiple maps with several million entries may be a bit too much?

+So, I ended up scrapping the entire thing and created utility classes.
+This helped a lot.

 ## 2023, Day 4, Phase two

 Okay, so my expectation was not met.
 However, the calculation was relatively easy to make.